connexcs/docs/ratecard-new.md

 11. Click Build From Carrier Cards button & confirm the build.

   ![alt text][customer-card-6]

+12. You will be notified when the compile is complete.

 ## NPA-NXX Customer Rate Card Upload (External)